Tour Length

 African Canoe Safaris

 Africa offers some epic canoe safaris.
 The Okavango Delta, the Zambezi River and Malawi’s Shire River are great all-round African safari destinations, but they show their liveliest and most surprising sides to paddlers.
 African kayak safaris offer opportunities to get up close to elephant, hippo, crocodile and more.
-This is true, whether you take it easy in a mokoro (dugout canoe) and glide into the sunset, or embark on a multiday canoe adventure.
+This is true whether you take it easy in a mokoro (dugout canoe) and glide into the sunset, or embark on a multiday canoe adventure.
 Best of all, canoes offer a way into the animals’ watery habitat.
-Cruising quietly along in a wooden or fiberglass craft means you won’t disturb them, from birds on branches, to thirsty antelope at the riverbank.
+Cruising quietly along in a wooden or fiberglass craft means you won’t disturb the animals, from birds on branches to thirsty antelope at the riverbank.

 -